-- The respondent will be provided with written notification of investigation and be made aware that a Formal Complaint has been submitted to the Office for Equity, Diversity, and Inclusion.
-The respondent will be provided with an opportunity to review the complaint at the University’s Office for Equity, Diversity, and Inclusion.
+- The respondent will be provided with written notification of investigation and be made aware that a Formal Complaint has been submitted to the Office of Compliance, Investigations and Ethics.
+The respondent will be provided with an opportunity to review the complaint at the University’s Office of Compliance, Investigations and Ethics.

 - The Investigator will meet separately with the complainant and the respondent(s).

 - The Investigator will interview relevant witnesses and review relevant physical, documentary or other evidence.

 - As described below, each party will be given an opportunity to identify relevant witnesses.
 In order to have a prompt and equitable process, the investigator may provide deadlines for providing information.
 Delays in providing witness contact information and/or evidence may impact the Investigator’s ability to consider these elements.